 - Add chicken, sliced bell pepper, fenugreek leaves, and salt.
 Secure lid and cook on Manual High Pressure for 6 minutes.
 Carefully Quick Release.

 - Add the coconut cream and stir until smooth.
 Taste and correct seasonings, adding more salt or fenugreek leaves as necessary.
-Serve over steamed cauliflower or basmati rice and top with plenty of chopped fresh cilantro.
+Serve over steamed cauliflower and top with plenty of chopped fresh cilantro.

 - Yogurt: Use a compliant non-dairy yogurt, or skip it entirely and just marinate the chicken in the lemon juice and spices.

 - Make it Dairy Free: Use refined coconut oil in place of the ghee.